-- A. IBC certified peer recovery specialists do not engage in sexual or other harassment or exploitation of clients, students, trainees, supervisees, employees, colleagues, research subjects, or actual or potential witnesses or complainants in investigations and ethical proceedings. - B. IBC certified peer recovery specialists only provide services inside his/her area of lived experience, training, competence and scope of practice. - C. IBC certified peer recovery specialists do not engage in conduct which does not meet the generally accepted standards of practice for their profession including, but not limited to, incompetence, negligence or malpractice. - 1.
+- A. IBC certified peers do not engage in sexual or other harassment or exploitation of clients, students, trainees, supervisees, employees, colleagues, research subjects, or actual or potential witnesses or complainants in investigations and ethical proceedings. - B. IBC certified peers only provide services inside his/her area of lived experience, training, competence and scope of practice. - C. IBC certified peers do not engage in conduct which does not meet the generally accepted standards of practice for their profession including, but not limited to, incompetence, negligence or malpractice. - 1.
 Falsifying, amending or making incorrect essential entries or failing to make essential entries of client record. - 2.
-A substantial lack of knowledge or ability to discharge professional obligations within the scope of their profession.

-- 3. A substantial deviation from the standards of skill ordinarily possessed and applied by professional peers in the state of lowa acting in the same or similar circumstances. - Acting in such a manner as to present a danger to public health or safety, or to any client including, but not limited to, impaired behavior, incompetence, negligence or malpractice. - 5.
-Failing to comply with a term, condition or limitation on a certification or license. - Failing to obtain an appropriate consultation or make an appropriate referral when the problem of the client is beyond the certified professional's training, experience or competence. - 7.
+A substantial lack of knowledge or ability to discharge professional obligations within the scope of their profession. - 3.
+A substantial deviation from the standards of skill ordinarily possessed and applied by professional peers in the state of Iowa acting in the same or similar circumstances. - 4.
+Acting in such a manner as to present a danger to public health or safety, or to any client including, but not limited to, impaired behavior, incompetence, negligence or malpractice. - 5.
+Failing to comply with a term, condition or limitation on a certification or license. - 6.
+Failing to obtain an appropriate consultation or make an appropriate referral when the problem of the client is beyond the certified professional's training, experience or competence. - 7.
 Suspension, revocation, probation or other restrictions on any professional certification or licensure imposed by any state or jurisdiction, unless such action has been satisfied and/or reversed. - 8.
-Referring a peer support recipient to a person that he/she knows is not qualified by training, experience, certification or license to perform the delegated professional responsibility. - D. IBC certified peer recovery specialists who provide services via electronic media shall inform the client/patient of the limitations and risks associated with such services and shall document in the client/patient case record that such notice has been provided. - E. IBC certified peer recovery specialists shall meet and comply with all terms, conditions or limitations of any professional certification or license held and do not misrepresent their professional qualifications, education, certification, accreditation, affiliations or employment experience.
+Referring a peer support recipient to a person that he/she knows is not qualified by training, experience, certification or license to perform the delegated professional responsibility. - D. IBC certified peers who provide services via electronic media shall inform the client/patient of the limitations and risks associated with such services and shall document in the client/patient case record that such notice has been provided. - E. IBC certified peers shall meet and comply with all terms, conditions or limitations of any professional certification or license held and do not misrepresent their professional qualifications, education, certification, accreditation, affiliations or employment experience.

 PRINCIPLE VI.
 Responsibility to students, employees, and supervisees.
-IBC certified peer recovery specialists do not exploit the trust and dependency of students, employees, and supervisees.
+IBC certified peers do not exploit the trust and dependency of students, employees, and supervisees.

-- A. IBC certified peer recovery specialists do not permit students, employees, or supervisees to perform or to hold themselves out as competent to perform professional services beyond their training, level of experience and competence. - B. IBC certified peer recovery specialists who supervise others accept the obligation to facilitate further professional development of these individuals by providing accurate and current information, timely evaluations, and constructive consultation.
+A. IBC certified peers do not permit students, employees, or supervisees to perform or to hold themselves out as competent to perform professional services beyond their training, level of experience and competence.

+B. IBC certified peers who supervise others accept the obligation to facilitate further professional development of these individuals by providing accurate and current information, timely evaluations, and constructive consultation.

 PRINCIPLE VII.
 Responsibility to the profession.
-IBC certified peer recovery specialists respect the rights and responsibilities of professional colleagues.
+IBC certified peers respect the rights and responsibilities of professional colleagues.